stichtingorganism/classygroup/README.md

 of the class group effectively unknown.
 Therefore, a suitable discriminant — and its associated class group — can be chosen without the need for a trusted setup, which is a major advantage for using class groups in applications requiring groups of unknown order.

+## The Setup for Accumulators

+1. Pick Common Reference String (CRS).
+2. Create a discriminant from CRS which is a negative prime number at chosen length (in bits).
+3.